FeFiFoFaiza/Schubert/17_clisql/howto_sqlite3-shell-basics.md

 ---
 ## Overview
 SQLite is the lite weight, handy dandy way of making and organising a database.
+SQL is a language for storing and retrieving data stored in a database.
+The standard language for RDMS (Relational Database Management System), of which include MySQL, MS Access, Oracle, Sybase, Informix, Postgres, and SQL Server.

 This guide will teach you how to create, show, and save a one table database.

 ### Estimated Time Cost: 0.5 hrs (Depending on your data)